Oceans cover over 70 percent of the Earth’s surface. All life depends on them for food, biodiversity, and even to stabilize global weather patterns.

 While many grocery stores in the United States have outlawed plastic shopping bags, plastic produce bags are still readily available.

-Bringing our own produce bags is a simple step we can all take to keep those pesky produce bags out of our ocean.
+Bringing our produce bags is a simple step we can all take to keep those pesky produce bags out of our ocean.

 2. Avoid Single-use Plastics